 - 11.7.1 Retail areas beyond Key Service Centre level provide for small scale shopping and some local services.
 The Council encourages the longevity of community services and provision necessary to foster sustainable communities. - 11.7.2 Paragraph 85 of the NPPF recognises that sites to meet local business and community needs in rural areas may have to be found in areas outside of the settlement hierarchy, i.e. in the open countryside.
-In these circumstances it will be important to ensure that development is sensitive to its surroundings, does not have unacceptable impact on local roads and takes any opportunities available to make a location more sustainable.
+In these circumstances it will be important to ensure that development is sensitive to its surroundings, does not have unacceptable impact on local roads and takes any opportunities available to make a location more sustainable, for example through improvements to public transport provision to better connect locations to Key Service Centres and Local Service Centres.
 Development in the open countryside must be 150sqm or less, a figure suggested by the consultants who produced the 2020 Retail Study and 2021 update.
-This figure is considered to be an adequate size for a modest farm shop or small office development, for example.

-11.7.3 Development should be directed to the most sustainable locations.
-Policy R5PU sets out the criteria to support and encourage provisions such as village shops, post offices and public houses and sets out the criteria that will be considered for applicants that propose a change of use resulting in a loss of such provision.
-It also outlines the limited circumstances where retail and leisure development may be appropriate in an open countryside location.
+This figure is considered to be an adequate size for a modest farm shop or small office development, for example. - 11.7.3 Retail, leisure49, and service development should be directed to the most sustainable locations.
+Policy R5 sets out the criteria to support and encourage provisions such as village shops, post offices and public houses and sets out the criteria that will be considered for applicants that propose a change of use resulting in a loss of such provision.
+It also outlines the limited circumstances where retail and leisure development (both new build and conversions requiring planning permission) may be appropriate in an open countryside location.